Struct geo_types::MultiPoint [−][src]

 Expand description

-A collection of Point
+A collection of Points.
+Can

-be created from a Vec
+be created from a Vec of Points, or from an

-Iterator which yields Point
+Iterator which yields Points.
+Iterating over this

-object yields the component Point
+object yields the component Points.

 Semantics